Mix It Up After School

 Thank you to the PCCS NHS for making this service available.

-Pick up your copy now at the library and come back to discuss the book and enjoy snacks on Tuesday, November 25.
+Pick up your copy (yours to keep) at the library and come back to discuss the book and enjoy snacks on Tuesday, May 19.
 Sign up by calling 734-453-0750 #4 or online

 Teen User eXperience - TUX